 …you may have stumbled across a meth lab environment.
 These are dangerous spaces not only because of drug exposure but also because of the risk of explosions, fires, and long-term contamination.

-Is Meth Odor Dangerous to Inhale?
+Are Meth Odors Dangerous to Inhale?

 Short-term exposure can cause headaches, nausea, or breathing issues, while long-term exposure may lead to: